nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 ### Digital Input

 The following example goes through a general command sequence to read a changing state of a pin.
-This example reads **PE4**, **GPIO 132**.
-When connecting a switch, add an external pull-up or pull-down resistor to prevent a floating pin logic state.
+This example reads a switch connected to **PE4**.
+When wiring up a switch, add an external pull-up or pull-down resistor to prevent a floating pin logic state.
 The photo below shows a pull-down resistor.

 ![pull-down resistor](images/pullDown.jpg)